 In 2015, 13.3 million barrels of crude oil and 5.1 million Mcf of natural gas were extracted in Long Beach.
-The lifecycle emissions resulting from this energy production total 8.3 million metric tons of carbon dioxide equivalent (MT CO2e), which is 2.7 times greater than the city's 2015 production-based GHG emissions inventory.1 The city's oil and gas lifecycle emissions were estimated based on an upstream emissions factor from the California Air Resources Board (CARB) specific to the Long Beach oil field, and midstream and downstream emissions factors from the Oil Climate Index (OCI) for a proxy oil field (California Wilmington) in lieu of a Long Beach-specific analysis, which has not been analyzed in the OCI.
+The lifecycle emissions resulting from this energy production total 8.3 million metric tons of carbon dioxide equivalent (MT CO2e), which is 2.7 times greater than the city's 2015 production-based GHG emissions inventory.1 The city's oil and gas lifecycle emissions were estimated based on an upstream emissions factor from the California Air Resources Board (CARB) specific to the Long Beach oil field, and midstream and downstream emissions factors from the Oil Climate Index (OCI) for a proxy oil field (California Wilmington) in lieu of a Long Beach-specific analysis, which was not readily available and could not be produced in the timeframe of this analysis to inform the draft CAAP.
 Based on the resulting lifecycle emissions factor, the total carbon intensity of oil extracted in Long Beach is the 14th highest out of 75 global oils surveyed in the OCI.

-Approximately 96 percent of the city's oil and gas lifecycle emissions are attributed to oil, with the remaining 4 percent resulting from natural gas.
-It is estimated that 100 percent of natural gas extracted in Long Beach is consumed in the community, and that 100 percent of the oil extracted in Long Beach is consumed within California.
-Of the total oil and gas lifecycle emissions, 76 percent occur downstream (i.e., transport to consumers and end use of fuel), 14 percent occur midstream (i.e., oil refining), and 5 percent occur upstream (i.e., extraction); the remaining 4 percent are lifecycle natural gas emissions.
-Based on the OCI information for the Wilmington oil field, this analysis also assumes that the refining of Long Beach oil results in the creation of petcoke as a byproduct, which is likely exported for combustion outside of the United States because it has limited permitted uses within the United States.
+Approximately 96% of the city's oil and gas lifecycle emissions are attributed to oil, with the remaining 4% resulting from natural gas.
+It is estimated that 100% of natural gas extracted in Long Beach is consumed in the community, and that 100% of the oil extracted in Long Beach is consumed within California.
+Of the total oil and gas lifecycle emissions, 76% occur downstream (i.e., transport to consumers and end use of fuel), 14% occur midstream (i.e., oil refining), and 5% occur upstream (i.e., extraction); the remaining 4% are lifecycle natural gas emissions.
+Based on the OCI information for the Wilmington oil field, this analysis also assumes that the refining of Long Beach oil results in the creation of petcoke as a byproduct, which is likely exported for combustion outside of the United States because it is too dirty to be used in the United States.
 This byproduct contributes importantly to downstream emissions from Long Beach oil.